commonknowledge/join/readme.md

 ## Overview

-This is a monorepo, containing 3 packages:
+This is a monorepo, containing 2 packages:

-- `packages/theme`: A Bootstrap based WordPress theme implementing the design system used by the join site and The Green Party brand.

 - `packages/join-flow`: A React project (using `create-react-app`) implementing the join flow frontend.